PrestaShop/prestashop.github.io/content/news/posts/2026/hummingbird-v2-architecture-best-practices-contribution.md

 Beyond architecture, Hummingbird v2 brings improvements in performance, accessibility, and developer experience.

-Highlights include faster loading, improved SEO foundations, stronger accessibility compliance, removal of jQuery as a theme dependency, new module hooks, and a modernized workflow.
+Highlights include faster loading, improved SEO foundations, stronger accessibility compliance, removal of jQuery as a theme dependency, and a modernized workflow.

 🔗 **<a href="https://github.com/PrestaShop/hummingbird/releases/tag/v2.0.0" target="_blank">See the official release notes for the full changelog</a>**